David Letterman Confronts Donald Trump Over Ties Made In China, In Old Interview That Recently Resurfaced

-An old video of David Letterman confronting Donald Trump over the fact that ties branded with his name are made in China has resurfaced, Yahoo News reports.
+An old video of David Letterman confronting Donald Trump over neckties branded with the Trump name that are made in China has resurfaced, Yahoo News reports.

-As USA Today reported at the time, on Friday, Trump issued an executive order demanding that American companies stop doing business with China, following China imposing a new round of tariffs on imported American goods.
+As USA Today reported, on Friday, Trump issued an executive order demanding that American companies stop doing business with China, following a new round of tariffs imposed by the country on imported American goods.
 The move comes amid an ongoing trade war between the two countries over the back-and-forth issuance of tariffs, as well as China devaluing its currency.

 “Our great American companies are hereby ordered to immediately start looking for an alternative to China, including bringing our companies HOME and making your products in the USA.
 We don’t need China and, frankly, would be far better off without them,” Trump wrote.